 Check Out Here

-You may approach the Singapore mission nearest to you for information on
+You may approach the Singapore mission nearest to you for

 -visa application and submission procedures